 3.1.3 Each due diligence process used to select service providers is consistently applied.

-Practice 3.2 – Statutory or regulatory investment safe harbors that are elected are implemented in compliance with the applicable provisions.
+Practice 3.2 – Implement statutory or regulatory investment safe harbors in compliance with the applicable provisions.

 3.2.1 Available safe harbors are evaluated to determine if any advance the best interests of the investors and/or beneficiaries.

 3.2.2 When elected, safe harbor provisions are implemented in compliance with requirements.